🚴♂️ Preparing your bike for ultra-light bikepacking

 - **Saddle**: A saddle made of lightweight materials offers comfort and lightness, without compromising durability.

-- Pedals: Composite or light-alloy pedals reduce weight while remaining functional.
+- **Pedals**: Pedals made of composite materials or light alloys reduce weight while remaining functional.

-- Handlebars: Carbon or light-alloy handlebars reduce front-end weight and improve handling.
+- **Handlebars**: Carbon or light-alloy handlebars reduce front-end weight and improve maneuverability.

 - **Seatpost**: Choosing a carbon or aluminum seatpost reduces weight without sacrificing strength and flexibility.